elsiribot/fedi/ui/README.md

 ### Hoisting

-Packages are hoisted up into `client/node_modules`, even if only a single module uses them.
+All packages are hoisted up into `ui/node_modules`, even if only a single module uses them.